To fulfil this goal, the Special Rapporteur follows some recurring methods of work but also some specific ones.

 One of the Special Rapporteur’s main missions is to conduct official visits into States.
 To be officially authorized to visit a country, the Special Rapporteur has to receive an invitation.
 Some States have sent standing invitation and for the others the Special Rapporteur has to formally request the invitation to visit the country.

 Country visits provide excellent opportunities to learn about the situation of human rights defenders on the ground.
 For a better understanding of the situation in the country visited, the Special Rapporteur meets with as many relevant actors as possible.
-For example, he may meet with: State’s authorities; independent human rights institutions; United Nation’s institutions (such as the United Nations Regional Offices); regional mechanisms if they exist in the visited area (like the African Commission on Human and People’s rights); media outlets; institutions; and human rights defenders.
+For example, she may meet with: State’s authorities; independent human rights institutions; United Nation’s institutions (such as the United Nations Regional Offices); regional mechanisms if they exist in the visited area (like the African Commission on Human and People’s rights); media outlets; institutions; and human rights defenders.

 Issues raised during these visits concern: violations committed against human rights defenders; the quality of the environment in which defenders conduct their work for human rights; and efforts undertaken by the authorities to protect defenders from human rights violations.

 After each visit, the Special Rapporteur issues a report in which she indicates her main concerns and recommendations on the situation of human rights defenders in the country visited.

 Under the mandate, the Special Rapporteur is required to present reports to the United Nations Human rights Council and to the General Assembly.